1-Day Beppu Walking Tour of Kannawa Guide (2026)

 Spend your afternoon wandering the narrow slopes of the district.
 The historic streets offer the best views of rising steam clouds.
 You can see how locals used this heat for centuries.
 It feels like stepping back into old Japan.

 Finish your day with a visit to a local bathhouse.
 Many public baths in Kannawa have a long and rich history.
 They offer a chance to soak in mineral-rich waters.
 This is the perfect end to a day of walking.
+For a detailed overview of all seven hells, check the 1-Day Beppu Hells Walking Route Itinerary Guide.

 - Day 1: Discover the Magic of Steam in Kannawa